SpektraSystems/CloudLabs-Catalog-Release-Notes/Release-Notes/Microsoft-Branded-Catalog-Release-Notes.md

 ### 10 January 2025

-  * Updated the new name used in MS for the following terms:
+  * Updated the Azure Resources branding with latest titles for the following terms:

     | OLD Name | New Name |
     | --- | --- |